IMPORTANT DATES (REGULAR submission, long and short papers)

 - Short papers (4-6 pages, excluding references) will describe innovative ideas, where preliminary implementation and validation work have been conducted.

-- The submission site is nowhere.
+- The submission site is EasyChair.

 When submitting papers, the authors must select a track that is most appropriate for their submission.
 For example, a paper on information systems for healthcare delivery can be submitted to either the Systems track, or the Human Factors track, depending on the focus of the work.
 Before a submission is sent to the reviewers, the program chairs will also perform an assessment to determine the best fit for the submission.